Skip to main content

 Q: Do I need to keep SSH enabled?
 A: No. Once noBGP is set up, you can disable SSH and use browser terminals instead.

 Q: Can I run noBGP on a Pi with Docker?
-A: Yes, though you'll need specific Docker capabilities.
-See the agent installation guide.
+A: Yes.
+Docker containers need NET_ADMIN capability and access to /dev/net/tun.
+See the Docker and Automation section for examples.